mysql/mysql-shell-plugins/mrs_plugin/docs/sections/WorkingWithMrsRestfulWebServices.md

 ## About MRS RESTful Web Services

 MRS supports the creation of an unlimited amount of distinct RESTful Web Services.
-You can also refer to them as MRS Services.
-Each of those MRS Services usually maps to one (or more) web applications.
+You can also refer to them as MRS services.
+Each of those MRS services usually maps to one (or more) web applications.

 After you create a RESTful Web Service, you can access it by entering the following URL in your browser:

+Pattern:

     https://<HOSTNAME:PORT>/<MRS_SERVICE_PATH>/<MRS_DATABASE_SCHEMA_PATH>/<MRS_DATABASE_OBJECT_PATH>/

-Where:

-- `HOSTNAME:PORT/MRS_SERVICE_PATH`: Specifies the address at which the given MRS Service is running.
-You can also refer to it as the MRS Service URI.
+- `HOSTNAME:PORT/MRS_SERVICE_PATH`: Specifies the address at which the given MRS service is running.
+You can also refer to it as the MRS service URI.
 - `MRS_DATABASE_SCHEMA_PATH`: Specifies the path that you provided while REST-enabling your database schema.
 By default, it is the name of the schema.
 - `MRS_DATABASE_OBJECT_PATH`: Specifies the path that you provided while REST-enabling your database object (TABLE, VIEW or PROCEDURE).

-Together, these values comprise the MRS Endpoint URL.
+Together, these values comprise the MRS endpoint URL.

 Example: